How to Install Thunderbird on Fedora Linux

 thunderbird

-Alternatively, Flatpak users will need to launch using the command below from a terminal instance.
+Alternatively, Flatpak users must launch using the command below from a terminal instance.

 flatpak run org.mozilla.Thunderbird

-However, this is not practical, and you would use the following path on your desktop.
+However, this is impractical, and you would use the following path on your desktop.

-The first time you open Thunderbird, you will notice that you are taken to sign in to your e-mail account automatically.
+The first time you open Thunderbird, you will notice that you are automatically taken to sign in to your e-mail account.
 Optionally, you can click the configure manually for specific settings if the automatic option does not work.

 Once open, you will arrive at the default client screen.
 You can configure Thunderbird by adding your e-mail accounts, syncing calendars, etc.